These local movies will shine at 10th Byron Film Festival

 "They were true heroes."

-Richard Baron, Mullumbimby.
+- Marijuana Australiana by Richard Baron, Mullumbimby.

 Marijuana Australiana is a rambunctious, intelligent and timely documentary about the history of cannabis culture in Australia - from its beginnings as a recreational drug among the country's youth to its emergence into the mainstream as an alternative medicine - and the political posturing around it.